Go Back

 Instructions

-Activate the Yeast: In a small bowl, mix the warm water, sugar, and yeast.
-Allow it to sit undisturbed for about 5-10 minutes until it becomes frothy, indicating that the yeast is active.
+In a small bowl, dissolve the sugar in the warm water.
+Sprinkle the yeast over the top, then let it sit for about 5-10 minutes until it becomes foamy, indicating the yeast is activated.

-First Rise: Shape the kneaded dough into a ball and place it in a lightly greased bowl.
-Cover the bowl with a damp kitchen towel and let the dough rise in a warm location for 1 to 1.5 hours or until it has doubled in size.
+Lightly grease a bowl and place the kneaded dough inside.
+Cover the bowl with a damp cloth and let it rise in a warm area for about 1 hour, or until the dough has doubled in size.

-Shape the Dough: Once the dough has risen, punch it down gently to release the air.
-Transfer it to a lined baking sheet or a greased rectangular baking pan (about 9x13 inches).
-Using your hands, gently stretch and press the dough to fill the entire surface of the pan.
+Once the dough has risen, gently punch it down to remove excess air.
+Transfer it to a well-greased baking sheet or a large rectangular pan (roughly 12x16 inches).

-Bake: Place the focaccia in the preheated oven and bake for 20-25 minutes, or until it turns a golden brown color and has crispy edges.
+Bake the focaccia in the preheated oven for about 20-25 minutes, or until it turns golden brown and achieves a crispy edge.

-Cool and Serve: Once baked, remove the focaccia from the oven and let it cool slightly on a wire rack.
-Cut into squares or triangles for serving.
-Enjoy your aromatic, savory focaccia as a delightful appetizer, side dish, or snack!
+Once baked, remove the focaccia from the oven and let it cool slightly on a wire rack.
+Slice into squares or rectangles and serve warm, garnished with additional fresh rosemary if desired.